Admissions Requirements

 • Course must not be available through local high school during the summer;

-• Student must meet all prerequisites; and
+• Student must meet all course prerequisites; and

 • Up to five percent (5%) of any high school students enrolled in a particular grade (as determined by the high school) may be admitted.